nietras/nietras.github.io/_posts/2021-06-01-csharp-10-record-struct.md

 to have value types with references.
 And few developers ensure there is no padding in their value types.
-And as I will show next this has a major impact on performance, since  `record struct` provides generated code for these instead of the reflection-based versions.
+And as I will show next this has a major impact on performance, since  `record struct` provides generated code for these instead of the "possibly" reflection-based versions and not the least implements the specific `IEquality<T>` interface avoiding the boxings as mentioned above.

 ## Setup
 Compilers.Toolset